RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***string* direction:** optional parameter that is the direction the drone will flip. default is "back"

-#### Description
-This functions makes the drone flip backward, forward, right, or left.
-Make sure your battery percentage is over 50% for the flip to execute.

 #### Returns
 None